 It’s worth noting that these first two lesions are considered non-inflammatory acne, as they don’t normally cause swelling.

 Lesions that are red and swollen are referred to as inflammatory acne and they include the following:

 - Papules: these occur when the walls surrounding your pores break down from severe inflammation.
 This results in hard, clogged pores that are tender to the touch.
-The skin around these pores is usually pink to dark red in color.
+The skin around these pores is usually pink to dark red in colour.

 - Pustules: these can also form when the walls around your pores break down.
 Unlike papules, pustules are filled with pus.
-These bumps come out from the skin and are usually red in color.
+These bumps come out from the skin and are usually red in colour.
 They often have yellow or whiteheads on top.

 - Nodules: these occur when clogged, swollen pores endure further irritation and grow larger.
 Unlike pustules and papules, nodules are deeper underneath the skin.